These students graduate debt-free and career-ready via Shopify-York partnership

 Two-thirds of the long-term water advisories in place across Canada affect Indigenous communities.
 Civil Engineering Professor Stephanie Gora addresses how we can innovate a new system.

-You can read the article on The Toronto Star.
+You can read more on The Toronto Star.

 Lassonde researcher weighs in on Ukraine’s nuclear power plants